microsoft/Accera/docs/Manual/03 Schedules.md

 iii = schedule.split(i,2)
 iiii = schedule.split(ii,2)
 ```
 After the first split, the iteration space has the shape (4, 4, 10, 11).
 After the second split, the shape becomes (2, 2, 4, 10, 11).
 Finally, the shape becomes (2, 2, 2, 2, 10, 11) after the third split.
-The transformed schedule corresponds to the following python code:
+The transformed schedule corresponds to the following Python code:
 ```python
 for i in range(0, 16, 8):
     for iii in range(0, 8, 4):